TaskarCenterAtUW/TDEI-osw-datasvc-ts/README.md

 ## Test Enumeration

-When new test cases are written, it is advise to run `npm run generate-test-enumeration` which will update the test-enumeration.md file with latest test case changes.
+When new test cases are written, it is required to run `npm run generate-test-enumeration` which will update the test-enumeration.md file with latest test case changes.

 ## System flow
 ---